DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/2_interactive.md

 The last step in the *IdentityServer* project is to add a new configuration entry for a client that will use OIDC to log in.
-You will create the application code for this client in the next section using MVC.
+You will create the application code for this client in the next section.
 For now, you will register its configuration.

-OpenID Connect-based clients are very similar to the OAuth 2.0 clients we added in quickstart 1.
+OpenID Connect-based clients are very similar to the OAuth clients we added in [Quickstart 1]({{< ref "1_client_credentials" >}}).
 But since the flows in OIDC are always interactive, we need to add some redirect URLs to our configuration.

 The *Clients* list in *IdentityServer\Config.cs* should look like this: